 At the 2000 great conjunction, Jupiter and Saturn were near the sun in our sky and difficult to observe.
 We’re due for a more observable great conjunction, and we’ll get one.
 By December, Jupiter and Saturn will be visible in the west shortly after sunset.

-Now – as Earth has pursued its smaller, faster orbit around the sun – Jupiter and Saturn have come into view earlier at night.
-As June approaches, they’re rising so early that you can glimpse them ascending over your eastern horizon by about midnight.
-You’ll recognize them easily.
+You’ll recognize Jupiter and Saturn easily.
 Jupiter is brighter than any star.
 Saturn is not as bright as Jupiter, but it’s as bright as the brightest stars and shines with a distinctly golden color.

 Unlike the twinkling stars, Jupiter and Saturn both shine steadily.
-Your next opportunity to identify them near the moon will be around June 7 and 8.
+Your next opportunity to identify them near the moon will be later this month.

 Saturn, the sixth planet outward from the sun, is the farthest and slowest-moving planet that we can easily see with the eye alone.
 Dazzling Jupiter, the fifth planet outward from the sun, is the second-slowest bright planet, after Saturn.